123yangu/CodeReader_for_Github/README.md

 # CodeReader_for_Github

-A simple client for working with Github API.
+Client for working with Github API.

 This repository demonstrate code which allows to understand logic of making HTTP requests for REST web-service and parsing them into POJO classes.